HDFGroup/h5pyd/docs/high/dataset.rst

 ---------------

 Chunked data may be transformed by the HDF5 `filter pipeline`.
 The most common use is applying transparent compression.
-Data is compressed on the way to disk, and automatically decompressed when read.
+Data is compressed by HSDS before writing to storage, and automatically decompressed when read.
 Once the dataset is created with a particular compression filter applied, data may be read and written as normal with no special steps required.